spicybung/DemonFF/README.md

 ## Introduction

-DemonFF is a nice little fork of DragonFF made to enhance your workflow by providing advanced features for working with Renderware files.
+DemonFF is a neat little fork of DragonFF made to enhance your workflow by providing advanced features for working with Renderware files.
 Whether you're working with GTA game assets - or it happens to be another Renderware game, DemonFF simplifies the process of importing and exporting many RW types such as DFF files, as well as .IFP animation, and map editing(IPL/IDE/PWN/LUA).